 The start of your project will look the same as the traditional approach.
 You’ll look at the market, the target users and the competition.
 You’ll develop a product brief and ideate concept designs to fulfil the needs.
 The big difference with the MVP approach is that you identify the core feature(s) of the new product and aim to develop a simplified version of your product as quickly and cost effectively as possible and get feedback on it from your target audience.
 The idea is to maximise the amount of validated learning for the lowest investment in the fewest steps.
 In its simplest form, a physical MVP is a short run of prototypes that you use for early trials with select customers.

 For physical products, you may not have to develop a product at all initially.
 An explainer video showing how your new product works could be enough to get feedback.
 Perhaps it could just be a landing page for your new product on your website as this could give you early feedback on potential popularity.
 Many start-up’s use Crowd funding sites like Kickstarter to get their message across and to tweak their proposition to align with the feedback they receive.
+Some companies who develop products with bespoke integrated electronics onboard, concentrate on the core functionality of the device first and only consider adding other less important features to enhance the product once this has been perfected.

 Most importantly it is about listening to the feedback that this early product, explainer video or landing page yields and to feed that back into the design to improve the final product and make it a class leading one.